National Disability Sport Organisations (NDSOs)

 UK Deaf Sport

 UK Deaf Sport is a registered charity which aims to encourage Deaf people to participate, to enjoy and to excel at sport.
-We provide information on Deaf sporting opportunities throughout the UK.
+They provide information on Deaf sporting opportunities throughout the UK.

 Contact: Lee Dolby